YetiZen™

 Insync

-Linda Peterson, chief executive officer of InSync, has over 20 years experience in high-tech marketing and business management.
-Peterson is committed to helping high-tech and telecommunications companies create satisfied and loyal customers.
-This commitment compelled her to found InSync in 1992.
-Peterson’s expertise is in helping companies build customer centered business processes and bring new products and technology to market.
+Linda Peterson, Chief Executive Officer of InSync, has over 20 years experience in high-tech marketing and business management.
+Peterson founded InSync in 1992 to help high-tech companies establish innovative business strategies & processes to bring new products to market.

-Linda advises YetiZen startups on creating win-win partnerships.
+Linda advises YetiZen startups on creating high value partnerships.

 Pete Soderling